poechsel/LEIA/README.md

 # LEIA
 LEIA is a virtual asm created for some CS course.
-This project contain an assembly program, a simulator, and some basics assembly functions
+This project contain an assembly program, a simulator, and some basics assembly functions.
+A debugging GUI was recently added.